Och-Ziff reports lower quarterly profits, beats estimates

-BOSTON (Reuters) - Hedge fund company Och-Ziff Capital Management Group (OZM.N) reported lower quarterly profits on Thursday after it earned less in incentive income but still handily beat Wall Street analysts’ estimates as assets under management climbed to a new record.
+BOSTON, Feb 5 (Reuters) - Hedge fund company Och-Ziff Capital Management Group reported lower quarterly profits on Thursday after it earned less in incentive income but still handily beat Wall Street analysts’ estimates as assets under management climbed to a new record.

 Fourth-quarter distributable earnings stood at $255.4 million or 50 cents per share, compared with $559.0 million or $1.15 per adjusted class A share a year ago.